glenvasa/Fitness-App-1/README.md

 - Forcing myself to stay disciplined in maintaining a daily running log of all project thoughts, failures, and successes so I could encapsulate my experience and learn from mistakes along the way.

--The link to my 50-page document "Building Your Fitness / Your Life: Capstone Project" is below.
+- The link to my 50-page document "Building Your Fitness / Your Life: Capstone Project" is below.
 - <a href="https://docs.google.com/document/d/1XVsCNAHUEtn8aLoBlODDAnaLUgyORKsBk3hhkGWGm5U/edit?usp=sharing" target="_blank">Development Log - Google Doc</a>